Kristina Lunde

 Tags

-AWANA Bible study book book launch BSF cancer children children’s book Christmas college coronavirus COVID-19 daughter death empty nest encouragement forgiveness grief GriefShare grieving children Jesus Job launch legacy letter love marriage mentor mom ministry MOPS mother mothering obedience pandemic parenting picture book prayer sadiversary sheep Sunday school teenagers trust VBS volunteer widow
+AWANA Bible Bible study book book launch BSF cancer children children’s book Christmas college coronavirus COVID-19 death empty nest forgiveness grief GriefShare grieving children Jesus launch legacy letter marriage memorial mentor mom ministry MOPS mother mothering obedience pandemic parenting picture book prayer sadiversary separation anxiety sheep Sunday school teaching teenagers trust VBS volunteer widow

 Wife.
 Mother.
 Nurse.
 Writer.